Krishna-1899/HomesteadHub/README.md

 ## Configuration of .env file
 .env file constists of two variables
-- MONGO_URI = mongodb+srv://{username}:{password}@cluster-society.xduxu.mongodb.net/societyDB?retryWrites=true&w=majority
+- MONGO_URI =
-- SECRET_KEY = sk_test_51LRWpWSFFrMuplgrwEOm(Key from Stripe Payment Gateway)
+- SECRET_KEY = (Key from Stripe Payment Gateway)
+- MAIL_HOST = smtp.gmail.com
+- MAIL_PASS = (Your app password)
+- MAIL_USER = (Your email fro sending email)

-Create a new project on MongoDB with the name "E-Society".
+Create a new project on MongoDB with the name "HomeStead-Hub".
 And a cluster named "Cluster-Society" under the same project.
 Use the username, password of your new project in the above string.

 ## Contributions